ndxsinc/namegen/README.md

     php artisan namegen {nameset}

-As a shell script:
+There are currenntly 2 nameset values;

-    ln -s /usr/local/bin/namegen ~/namegen/install/folder/storage/bin/namegen.sh
+* flavors - uses a list of flavors

-    namegen {nameset}
+* parks - uses a list of national parks

-Notes: I am planning the api but need something quick for now so it is cli only.
+Note: I am planning the api but need something quick for now, so it is cli only until I have more time.

 Created by Jason Stubblefield for NDXS Inc. in the United States.